Varieties with pseudoeffective canonical divisor and their Kodaira dimension: Main Results

 Moreover, $h^0(X, M_i(s)) \geq 2$.
 If instead $H^0(X, M_i(s)) = <\sigma_i(s)>$ for a nonzero global section $\sigma_i(s)$, the morphism $0 \to {\mathcal O}_X \to M_i(s) $ defined by $\sigma_i(s)$ is an isomorphism, as $M_i(s)$ is globally generated.
 On the other hand, $M_1(s)=\delta(s)A$ is not trivial because $\delta(s) \geq 1$, nor is $M_2(s)$; else, $R_0(s)A$ would be equal to $(s-1)K_X$.
 This would imply $A$ torsion (if $s=1$) or $(s-1)K_X$ effective (if $s \neq 1$), which is impossible under the assumption $kod(X)=-\infty$.

 Now, set $r_i(s)+1=h^0(X, M_i(s))$ for $i=1,2$.
-As proved above, $r_i(s) \geq 1$; hence we can apply Theorem in \cite{green}, Appendix, and conclude by \eqref{qigong} that This however contradicts the vanishing in \eqref{laotzu} for the value of $p$ given by $p_{12}(s)=r_1(s)+r_2(s)-1$.
+As proved above, $r_i(s) \geq 1$; hence we can apply our technical assumption inspired by Theorem in \cite{green}, Appendix, and conclude by \eqref{qigong} that This however contradicts the vanishing in \eqref{laotzu} for the value of $p$ given by $p_{12}(s)=r_1(s)+r_2(s)-1$.
 The contradiction originates from the assumption on $X$ that $K_X$ is pseudoeffective and $kod(X)=-\infty$.
 Thus, any $X$ in the statement of the theorem has nonnegative Kodaira dimension. \end{proof}